m-sanchez-dev/html-textEditor/README.md

 The result will be a very simple-looking, yet a functional text editor with auto-save.
 You can quit and reload your browser, even restart your computer, and your text will stay there.

+After that I will continue adding some features, and trying to make a better text editor.

 ## Features

 * Autosave: Everytime you press a key the file will be saved on memory, so if you close and open the tab again.
 The text will be still there.